Albuquerque Truck Accident Lawyer

 - T-bone accidents: A “T-bone” truck accident happens when the front end of one vehicle crashes into the side of another, usually at a 90-degree angle, resulting in the namesake “T” shape.

 - Underride accidents: An underride truck accident occurs when a passenger vehicle collides with a truck and runs under the truck.
-It’s not uncommon for both straight bed and large commercial trucks to be high enough off the ground for part of a vehicle to fit underneath while taking off the roof of a passenger vehicle.
+It is not uncommon for both straight bed and large commercial trucks to be high enough off the ground for part of a vehicle to fit underneath while taking off the roof of a passenger vehicle.

 - Rear-end crashes: While not the most common type of accident between trucks and passenger vehicles, rear-end collisions can be deadly.
 These accidents often occur on highways or rural roads where trucks and passenger vehicles are going at faster speeds.

 Injured truck accident victims who prevail in their case may be awarded compensation in the form of past and future medical expenses, lost income, loss of earning capacity, pain and suffering, and other damages.
 For assistance in avoiding many of the common pitfalls that plague injured victims in your shoes, look no further than the Albuquerque personal injury attorneys at Dominguez Law.
 Our team vigilantly protects victims after a truck wreck.
-We know the devastation these accidents cause, and we’ve successfully secured compensation for many clients through our top-of-the-line courtroom strategies.
+We know the devastation these accidents cause, and we have successfully secured compensation for many clients through our top-of-the-line courtroom strategies.